iotaledger/iota-identity-tutorial/README.md

         holder.did,
         holder.subject);
     ```
-7. Holder: Alice verifies the credentials to make sure it was actually signed by key associated to the University DID
+7. **Holder:** Alice verifies the credentials to make sure it was actually signed by a key associated to the University DID
     - [checkVerifiableCredential.js](checkVerifiableCredential.js)
     ```javascript
     let signedVcPath = './signedCredentials/signedVC.json';
     checkVerifiableCredential(signedVcPath);
     ```
-8. Holder: Alice signs verifiable credential with private key of Alices's verification method for a verifiable presentation
+8. **Holder:** Alice signs verifiable credential with private key of Alices's verification method for a verifiable presentation
     - [createVerifiablePresentation.js](createVerifiablePresentation.js)
     ```javascript
     //Issue and sign verifiable credential from weakhold object